These Farm Safety Tools and Resources Are Available to Dairy Producers at No Cost

 “The “Seconds for Your Safety” videos are being watched by myself and others on our farm.
 I think what is most useful on our farm are the facts in the videos which make us aware of the dangers of our occupation.
 Farmers need to become safer in everything that we do.
 Hopefully these videos will help us,” said Diane Hartman of Scattered Acres Farm.

-To watch all the farm safety videos published in the series, visit www.centerfordairyexcellence.org/farm-safety.
-The videos are available in English and Spanish, and more videos will be released in the coming months.
+To watch the farm safety video series, visit www.centerfordairyexcellence.org/farm-safety.
+The videos are available in English and Spanish, and additional videos will be released in the coming months.
 If you know a dairy producer without Internet access who might benefit from watching the videos or sharing them with farm employees, email Emily Barge at email@example.com or call 717-346-0849 to request access.